-As a kid I would travel to Abidjan every year or so to visit my family.
-It is the land of my blood—the only place in the world where people who look like me and were like me live.
+As a kid I would travel to Abidjan every year to visit my family.
+It is the land of my blood—the only place in the world where people like me live.
 The fact that my family tends to treat me like a foreigner when I’m back there wasn’t lost on me.
 But growing up in France, I was used to that treatment.
-Côte d’Ivoire was a strange yet familiar land, with so much to explore, so many relatives to meet and so much of my history to unveil.
+Côte d’Ivoire was a strange yet familiar land, with so much to explore, so many relatives to meet and so much of my history to discover.

 One day, as we were driving, an aunt asked me to go and buy her a bottle of water in a shop.
 I went to the shop and noticed that the security guard was following me.
 I thought he may think that I was stealing, so I made my way to pay.

 He kept staring at me, following me through the aisle.
 I got to the counter and paid for the bottle, slightly anxious.
 That’s when he grabbed my back and starting hitting up on me.